krutikaP0502/Custom-DropDown/README.md

 # Custom DropDown
 Custom dropdown with Javascript &amp; jquery

-Include the jQuery library and the custom-dropdown.js + custom-dropdown.css files  in your index.html file.
+Include the jQuery library and custom-dropdown.js file along with custom-dropdown.css file in your code.

 Create a DIV with an id which contains a wrapper, a (hidden) drop-down list and a “label” which we will wrap into a span.